ucb-dataj/j200/_posts/2018-10-06-mapping_activity.md

 You can very quickly start looking at the data on a map.
 We can also go back to the Studio menu and start to work on making styles.
 Mapbox likes to start in Paris.
 If you aren't making a map of Paris search for a different city so you can center your map there.

 Add a layer.
 Even though you already uploaded it, you want to select "upload" and then look for Create From Dataset.

+We'll play with this together until we have points on a map.
+And you can embed that map and make it zoomable.
+To add any interactivity, however, you have to start with some of their javascript tutorials.